for-giobbe/enterobacterales/README.md

 ---

-In this repo there is a [.html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/for-giobbe/enterobacterales/main/markdown.html) R markdown  which makes possible to  follow the manuscript analyses.
+In this repo there is a [html R markdown](https://htmlpreview.github.io/?https://raw.githubusercontent.com/for-giobbe/enterobacterales/main/markdown.html) which makes possible to  follow the manuscript analyses.

 The same R markdown - alongside large files - can be found within a [zenodo]() repository and it can be used to fully and seamlessly reproduce the manuscript analyeses.